teeaarbee/blog/content/week_25.md

 Well what can I say except, if I were to make a video on the topic I would say exactly the same things and also love all the dawkins related stuff in the video 😌👌

-Every time I see someone separating memes from the “haha funny” sector I feel relived XD
+Every time I see someone separating memes from the “haha funny” sector I feel Relieved XD

 ###Creators 🤹🏻